Final Portrait

-Final Portrait is a 2017 drama film written and directed by Stanley Tucci.
+Final Portrait is a 2017 comedy-drama film written and directed by Stanley Tucci.
 The film stars Geoffrey Rush, Armie Hammer, Clémence Poésy, Tony Shalhoub, James Faulkner, and Sylvie Testud.
-The film had its world premiere at the Berlin International Film Festival on February 11, 2017.
-It was released in the United Kingdom on August 18, 2017, by Vertigo Releasing.
-On March 23, 2018, Sony Pictures Classics released the film in the United States.
+The film had its world premiere at the Berlin International Film Festival on 11 February 11, 2017.
+The film was released in the United Kingdom on August 18, 2017, by Vertigo Releasing.
+The film was released in the United States on 23 March 2018 by Sony Pictures Classics.

 Plot

 In Paris 1964, famed sculptor Alberto Giacometti bumps into his old friend James Lord, an American critic, and asks him to be a model for his latest portrait in his studio for a couple of days.
 Flattered by the request, Lord complies and is told that only two days are needed to do the portrait.
 Giacometti lives with his wife Annette and also with his brother Diego at his studio which he also uses as a home.
 Giacometti also has a favorite muse whom he uses as a model and part time concubine who is the source of some tension in his home.

 When the two days pass, Giacometti requests that the sittings with Lord continue for another week.
 Lord is busy and needs to return to his work back home, though the chance to have his portrait done by Giacometti entices him to stay.
 He delays his departure accordingly and puts off his writing assignments.
 Giacometti's progress on the portrait appears to move in starts and stops.
 Often he is in the habit of simply blanking out the face to start over again.
 Lord keeps making photos of the progress, but the progress often is stifled when Giacometti completely rethinks his approach and restarts the portrait from scratch.

 Giacometti's relationship with his wife oscillates between genuinely caring for her while requiring that he also have the freedoms implied by having an open marriage.
 Annette is clearly disturbed by these vacillations in his affections and considers him to be niggardly in the affection which he shows her over the years.
 At one point she confronts him about being extravagant with his money when it comes to his models and courtesans, while at the same time being stingy about even buying her a coat.
 Annette reminds him that he has money now that he is a successful artist and insists on getting some attention.
 Giacometti goes into a rage and reminds her that he does have money and begins casually flinging stacks of bills at her for her new coat.
 The effect is counterproductive and his wife is still displeased with his keeping courtesans around his studio and in his home.